 - First, the vegetative hypha grows to form sporangiophore that is long and slender.

 - Then the sporangiophore develops and enlarges at the apical region to form columella which is of variable shape and size.

 - This columella gives rise to the large, round sporangium by pushing cytoplasmic material to the peripheral wall.

 - After that, differentiation of sporangia occurs that gives rise to the formation of spore sac in between the sporangia and columella, spore sac is present which carries the sporangiospores.
 The structure of Sporangiospores is oval, unicellular, multinucleate and non-motile.

 - These sporangiospores multiply their number within the spore sacs, and the sporangial wall ruptures during the extreme conditions and facilitates the release of sporangiospores out of the wall.

 - In the environment, the sporangiospores remains in a dormant state or in a resting state.

 - When favourable conditions return, these sporangiospores form germ tube and undergo germination to form a vegetative hypha.

 Asexual reproduction through chlamydospores: It includes the following steps:

 - During unfavourable condition like insufficient food material and water, the protoplasm is surrounded by a thick and nutrient-rich wall.

 - This chlamydospore then detaches from the vegetative hyphae and remains in the resting phase.

 - When this chlamydospore gets moisture then it forms a germ tube which then germinates into a new thallus.

 Sexual Reproduction in Rhizopus

 In Rhizopus, the sexual reproduction occurs by the method of “Gametangial conjugation”.
 It includes the following steps:

 - First, the (+) and (-) thallus comes in contact with each other.

 - Then conjugation occurs between the positive and negative thalli by the means of outgrowth developed by positive and negative thalli.

 - The septum develops between the progametangium and plasmogamy occurs that results in the formation of “Coenogametes”.

 - Then karyogamy occurs by which the gametes of both the (+) and (-) thallus fuse with each other to form “Zygote”.

-- The zygote undergoes the maturation phase and surrounds by a thick-walled structure called as “Zygospore” which covers by an outer layer and Inner layer.
+- The zygote undergoes the maturation phase and surrounds by a thick-walled structure called “Zygospore” which covers by an outer layer and inner layer.